Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 Step 3: Ask students to examine the words on the board.
 Say the words out loud.
 Ask the class if they know what country these words come from?
 What time period do they think these words are from?
-Ask students not to discuss what they know about the words just yet, but to choose 3, and list them in the boxes under the column marked “Topic” on the KWL Research Chart (PDF).
+Ask students not to discuss what they know about the words just yet, but to choose three and list them in the boxes under the column marked “Topic” on the KWL Research Chart printable.

 Step 4: Ask students if they are familiar with a KWL organizer.
 Encourage students to predict what step they should take next.

 Step 5: Direct students to now write what they know about the three topics they chose in the first column, “What do I know?”
 Give students time to write their responses.